loccao1105/loccao1105.github.io/_posts/2020-11-30-graph-neural-network.md

 &emsp;Graph embedding via representation learning (node -> vector).

-&emsp;This paper proposed a flexible method to learn domain information, in which different types of domains can be learned through parameter adjustment, and thus a smooth interpolation may be implemented between deep search and wide search.
+&emsp;This paper proposed a flexible method to learn domain information, in which different types of domains can be learned through parameter adjustment, and thus a smooth interpolation may be implemented between depth first search and breadth first search.

 &emsp;Specifically, the **second-order Markov random walk** may be introduced to obtain the **sequence of node random walk**, which may then **be treated as a special sentence**.
-Thus, the **skip-gram model** under the negative sampling strategy may be used to learn the node representation.
+Thus, the **Skip-Gram model** under the negative sampling strategy may be used to learn the node representation.

 &emsp;After the node representation is obtained, the feature representation of its edge may then be obtained by operating the transformation, which can be used to link prediction by using a classification model.